ePages-de/epages-devportal/_posts/2019/2019-08-22-end-to-end-tests-with-geb-and-spock.md

 on in other teams.
 We were the ones to notice it early, because we were running automated checkout tests many times per day, and paying close attention to the results.

 The next step was to deploy production grade monitoring to the test environment.
-Tools like the <a href="https://www.elastic.co/what-is/elk-stack" target="_blank">Elastic Stack</a> are typically used in the production environment of any serious web enterprise.
+Tools like the [Elastic Stack](https://www.elastic.co/what-is/elk-stack){:target="_blank"} are typically used in the production environment of any serious web enterprise.
 By also making them available in the development environment, the task of diagnosing problems that happen only rarely becomes significantly easier, because the log output of the whole system can be viewed at a glance, and is stored for later analysis.